Troika inspectors conclude Greek visit, back in September

 "The Greek authorities are committed to proceeding with determination in their work over the next month," they said.

-In comments to Sunday's Ethnos newspaper, Finance Minister Yannis Stournaras said the measures were needed to bring the program back on track and will help Athens restore credibility with its European partners.
+In comments to Sunday's Ethnos newspaper, Finance Minister Yannis Stournaras said the measures were needed to bring the programme back on track and will help Athens restore credibility with its European partners.

-"A credible program will allow us to support negotiations on extending its time frame with tangible arguments, which coupled with reforms and privatizations will get the country out of recession," Stournaras told the paper.
+"A credible programme will allow us to support negotiations on extending its time frame with tangible arguments, which coupled with reforms and privatisations will get the country out of recession," Stournaras told the paper.

 Greek officials have temporarily set aside requests for renegotiation while they hammer out fiscal measures for 2013-14, mostly salary, pension and welfare cuts.